 A significant gap remains between certification values and real-world energy or fuel consumption across all powertrains in some regions.
-To address this, this methodology suggest applying a "discrepancy factor" where official regional data exists.
+To address this, this methodology suggests applying a "discrepancy factor" where official regional data exists.
 If unavailable, the factor should be estimated using the best available data and expert assumptions, with a minimum value of 1.
 For vehicles with multiple modes, such as OVC-HEVs, discrepancy factors should reflect each mode of operation separately, as outlined in the previous section.